✓ Updated May 2026

 What is Rovinj, Croatia famous for?

-Ready to book Rovinj, Croatia?
+When you're ready to book Rovinj, Croatia

 Compare prices across top travel sites to find the best deal.